-- 36.-(1) Following the receipt by the Supervisor of the names of the independent candidates nominated for election to Parliament in an election, and of the names of party candidates nominated for election to Parliament in an election as contained in the party lists of the political parties, the Supervisor shall, within 7 days following the close of nominations for the election, prepare a National Candidates List containing the names of all candidates. - (2) To determine the order in which names of the candidates should appear on the National Candidates List, the Supervisor must, at the place of nomination, on the date and time which shall be published, and before all persons present at that place- - (a) prepare a list of all the duly nominated candidates in alphabetical order with the last name (if any) of the candidate appearing before the first name; - (b) read out the list; - (c) place a number of balls equal to the number of candidates, being balls of equal size and weight and each of which is distinctly marked with a number commencing from number 135 a 3-digit number approved by the Electoral Commission, in a container large enough to allow all the balls to move about freely when the container is rotated; - (d) rotate the container and permit any other person present who wishes to do so, to rotate the container; - (e) cause a person who is blindfolded and has been blindfolded prior to the rotation of the container in accordance with paragraph (d), to take the balls, or cause the balls to come out of the container one by one and, as each ball is taken or comes out, pass it to the Supervisor who must call out the number on the ball; and - (f) place or allocate that number to the first candidate on the list and then place or allocate the numbers as they are called out under paragraph (e) for each subsequent candidate on the list until all the candidates on the list have been allocated with a number. - (3) After completing the process outlined in subsection (2), the Supervisor shall prepare a National Candidates List, which shall contain the names of the candidates in as many rows and columns as the Supervisor deems appropriate, and the names in the National Candidates List shall be arranged in sequential order commencing with the candidate who was allocated number 135 the lowest number. - (4) The Supervisor must ensure that the number allocated to each candidate, together with a photograph of each candidate submitted with his or her nomination, are recorded next to, or before, the name of each candidate on the National Candidates List, and the Supervisor must ensure that the number allocated to each candidate is recorded and displayed in such a manner so that there is no confusion as to the number allocated to any candidate. - (5) The Supervisor must, as soon as practicable after the preparation of the National Candidates List, publish the National Candidates List in the Gazette and in all national daily newspapers and broadcast on radio and free to-air television, and must provide a copy of the National Candidates List to all registered political parties and to each nominated independent and party candidate. - (6) The National Candidates List must not contain any party name or party symbol. - (7) For the purpose of subsection (2)(c), the numbers used in an election of members of Parliament must not be used at the next election of members of Parliament.
+36.-(1) Following the receipt by the Supervisor of the names of the independent candidates nominated for election to Parliament in an election, and of the names of party candidates nominated for election to Parliament in an election as contained in the party lists of the political parties, the Supervisor shall, within 7 days following the close of nominations for the election, prepare a National Candidates List containing the names of all candidates.

+(2) To determine the order in which names of the candidates should appear on the National Candidates List, the Supervisor must on the date and time which shall be published, and before all persons present:

+- (a) prepare a list of all the duly nominated candidates in alphabetical order with the last name (if any) of the candidate appearing before the first name; - (b) read out the list; - (c) place a number of balls equal to the number of candidates, being balls of equal size and weight and each of which is distinctly marked with a number commencing from a 3-digit number approved by the Electoral Commission, in a container large enough to allow all the balls to move about freely when the container is rotated; - (d) rotate the container and permit any other person present who wishes to do so, to rotate the container; - (e) cause a person who is blindfolded and has been blindfolded prior to the rotation of the container in accordance with paragraph (d), to take the balls, or cause the balls to come out of the container one by one and, as each ball is taken or comes out, pass it to the Supervisor who must call out the number on the ball; and - (f) place or allocate that number to the first candidate on the list and then place or allocate the numbers as they are called out under paragraph (e) for each subsequent candidate on the list until all the candidates on the list have been allocated with a number.

+(3) After completing the process outlined in subsection (2), the Supervisor shall prepare a National Candidates List, which shall contain the names of the candidates in as many rows and columns as the Supervisor deems appropriate, and the names in the National Candidates List shall be arranged in sequential order commencing with the candidate who was allocated the lowest number.

+(4) The Supervisor must ensure that the number allocated to each candidate, together with a photograph of each candidate submitted with his or her nomination, are recorded next to, or before, the name of each candidate on the National Candidates List, and the Supervisor must ensure that the number allocated to each candidate is recorded and displayed in such a manner so that there is no confusion as to the number allocated to any candidate.

+(5) The Supervisor must, as soon as practicable after the preparation of the National Candidates List, publish the National Candidates List and must provide a copy of the National Candidates List to all registered political parties and to each nominated candidate.